 Canned food is the ultimate solution for longevity.
 However, once it’s opened, there’s no going back.
 If you’ve already opened the can and place it back as is, then your next round will taste a little metallic and rustic.
 Even though this doesn’t pose any immediate health concern, it’s still a little shaky and produces a bad overall taste.

-To overcome this, you can utilize one of the many benefits that freezer containers offer (insert hyperlink for freezer container benefit).
+To overcome this, you can utilize one of the many benefits that freezer containers offer.

 Place the contents of the can in it and store it properly wherever you want.
 This will keep the components fresh and available for use next time around.